TudRVN/tudr-s-schempack/README.md

 A (quite) complete collection of Mindustry schematics.
 Update frequently & guarantee to serve at least 80% game purposes.
-Special thanks to deSire and proYo. update v1.2 (15/02/24):
+Special thanks to deSire and proYo. update v1.3 (02/06/24):      // DD/MM/YYYY
+  + Added more schems
-  + Escalated the number of schems to 1410
+  + Updated some old schems
-  + Splitted to 2 directories
+  + Cleaned some junks